seri/gettc/README.md

-# Fix is underway for the recent change in Topcoder
+# Fix is underway

-> Recently, TopCoder has changed their authentication mechanism to OAuth, and the
-> current code is no longer able to download anything.
-I have got a solution, but
-> have not quite gotten the time to wrap up.
-I plan to publish the new bugfix
-> version at some point toward the end of January, 2016.
+Recently, TopCoder has changed their authentication mechanism to OAuth, and the current code is no longer able to download anything.
+I have got a solution, but have not quite gotten the time to wrap up.
+I plan to publish the new bugfix version at some point toward the end of January, 2016.

 # Introduction